 Meals on Wheels is one of our longest standing and most recognised community programmes – and one that is much appreciated by its recipients.
 More than just a carrier of hot meals, we deliver independence to many elderly and disabled people and those recovering from illness or hospital treatment.

 But most importantly, the service provides much needed regular social contact for the Meals on Wheels recipients.

-All District Health Boards (DHBs) in New Zealand are required to provide nutritional support to the community by making low-cost, home-delivered hot meals available to residents.
+All Te Whatu Ora – Health New Zealand regions across New Zealand are required to provide nutritional support to the community by making low-cost, home-delivered hot meals available to residents.

 The service is primarily intended to support those who have left the hospital, but in most areas it extends to any person in the community who could benefit from receiving the service.